gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   including ``gnatfind`` and ``gnatxref``.
 The :switch:`-gnatx` switch suppresses this information.
 This saves some space and may slightly speed up compilation, but means that these tools cannot be used.

+.. index:: -fgnat-encodings  (gcc)

+:switch:`-fgnat-encodings=[all|gdb|minimal]`
+  This switch controls the balance between GNAT encodings and standard DWARF emitted in the debug information.

+  Historically, old debug formats like stabs were not powerful enough to express some Ada types (for instance, variant records or fixed-point types).
+  To work around this, GNAT introduced proprietary encodings that embed the missing information ("GNAT encodings").

+  Recent versions of the DWARF debug information format are now able to correctly describe most of these Ada constructs ("standard DWARF").
+As third-party tools started to use this format, GNAT has been enhanced to generate it.
+However, most tools (including GDB) are still relying on GNAT encodings.

+  To support all tools, GNAT needs to be versatile about the balance between generation of GNAT encodings and standard DWARF.
+This is what :switch:`-fgnat-encodings` is about.

+  * ``=all``: Emit all GNAT encodings, and then emit as much standard DWARF as possible so it does not conflict with GNAT encodings.
+  * ``=gdb``: Emit as much standard DWARF as possible as long as the current GDB handles it.
+Emit GNAT encodings for the rest.
+  * ``=minimal``: Emit as much standard DWARF as possible and emit GNAT encodings for the rest.

 .. _Exception_Handling_Control: